 At the core of the bassist's muse is a direct connection to the blues.
 Originally inspired by Charles Mingus and Jimi Hendrix, Dresser's compositions constantly up the ante on how far traditional elements can be stretched.
 His bass technique is chock full of seemingly impossible maneuvers, which he pulls off with a maddeningly casual ease.

 Dresser pushes the sonic limits of the instrument, aided by custom-made electronics.
 A chapter on his extended techniques for contrabass, "A Personal Pedagogy," appears in his book ARCANA.
-He received a 2003 Grammy nomination, two NYFA grants, Meet the Composer commissions, a McKim Fund commission at the Library of Congress, and commissions from sculptor Robert Taplin and flutist Matthias Ziegler.
+He received a 2003 Grammy nomination, two NYFA grants, Meet the Composer commissions, and commissions from sculptor Robert Taplin and flutist Matthias Ziegler.

-As of 2011, has several active ensembles including Trio M with pianist Myra Melford and East Coast drummer Matt Wilson, another trio with Melford and trombonist Michael Dessen, a Southern California Quintet and a NYC version with Dessen, saxophonist Rudresh Mahanthappa, drummer Tom Rainey and pianist Denman Maroney.
+Dresser has also played with other active ensembles including Trio M with pianist Myra Melford and East Coast drummer Matt Wilson, another trio with Melford and trombonist Michael Dessen, a Southern California Quintet, and a NYC version with Dessen, saxophonist Rudresh Mahanthappa, drummer Tom Rainey and pianist Denman Maroney.

 In April 2011, he played five “telematic” concerts (with performers in different cities using the Internet 2, and state-of-the-art hardware and software to play together, in real time).
 He then flew back east for a recording of Anthony Braxton's music on the Tzadik label with pianist Marilyn Crispell and drummer Gerry Hemmingway.